 Injured Workers’ Rights

-You have rights under maritime laws to seek and receive compensation, whether you are a longshoreman, a seaman, or other type of maritime worker with a maritime company as an employer.
+You have rights under maritime laws to seek and receive compensation, whether you are a longshoreman, a seaman, or another type of maritime worker with a maritime company as an employer.

 You can find out what to do about getting monetary damages by contacting a maritime lawyer.
-This is an expert in the area of maritime law who can tell you what steps to take to ensure you get the compensation you are owed from your employer.
+This is an expert in maritime law who can tell you what steps to take to ensure you get the compensation you are owed from your employer.
 Never agree to anything without talking to one of these lawyers first.